Identifying the Money Keywords for Affiliate Marketing & SEO

 When I'm doing SEO consulting, I'm typically doing so directly for a merchant or service provider.
 As such, we have access to a lot of data – even in the not provided era – to help us make educated decisions in regards to keyword targeting.

-You can look at historical keyword conversion data for a merchant assuming they were tracking that information prior to not provided.
+You can look at historical keyword conversion data for a merchant assuming they were tracking that information before not provided.

 But what if you're not doing SEO for a client?
 What if you're doing it as an affiliate where you don't have access to the above for affiliate products and services you're promoting?